 - Not great for longer distances

-- Not up to really sharp features (zebra mussels)
+- Can’t handle really sharp features (zebra mussels)

-If you’re flipping or jigging for shallow water walleye, then this is definitely the right braid for you!
-Take a closer look at the Power Pro on Amazon here!
+If you’re flipping or jigging for shallow-water walleye, then this is definitely the right braid for you!

 Runner-Up (Mono): KastKing World’s Premium Monofilament

 The KastKing World’s Premium Monofilament is yet another really solid mono mainline for walleye fishing and a good budget pick that you can trust!

 It has surprisingly low memory for being a monofilament line, which makes it a really good trolling alternative if you’re on a somewhat tight budget.

 Another great plus of the KastKing is its transparency and invisibility underwater.
 It almost acts like a fluorocarbon line!

 Here are some more pros of the KastKing World’s Premium Mono:

 - Low absorption (less limpness and faster retrieval)